ancantu/SCICLD2019/docs/kubernetes/kubernetes.md

 Hit the URL again, create an etherpad, and hit refresh a couple times.
 What happens?

+Try killing one of the pods:

+    kubectl delete pod/mpackard-etherpad-5bd7855697-4vgcb
+    kubectl get pods

+...it comes back!

 #### Discussion Questions

 - Why do you think the etherpad fails 50% of the time?